stateman92/MSc-SportBuddy-iOS/README.md

 - Checkout repo

-- Make sure you've installed Xcode in the range 13.1-13.3
+- Make sure you've installed Xcode 13.4.1

 - Run `pod install` in the terminal in the SportBuddy directory